bethanycayeradcliff/sensitive-audio-lesson/pages/example-project-using-criminal-syndicalism-case-mccomb-mississippi-from-the-john-beecher-collection-at-the-harry-ransom-center.md

 > - Transcription: Selected sentences transcribed from the audio recording
 > - Topics: Thematic tags or phrases based on the conversations and events in the recording

 ***Content Warning:*** **In this recording, a racial slur is used at 16:06 by a student quoting the language said to them by a police officer while in jail.
 There is also explicit language used at 15:49, 16:30, and 16:39 by students quoting white police officers.
-Racial slurs are time-stamped below, in the layer titled "Trigger_Warnings."**
+Racial slurs are time-stamped below, in the layer titled "Content_Warning."**

 #### Annotations by Kylie Warkentin and Bethany Radcliff